Stieltjes analytic functions and higher order linear differential equations: Stieltjes- analytic functions

 \subsubsection{Coefficients of a Stieltjes-analytic function}

 We have seen that the relationship between a Stieltjes-analytic function and its coefficients can be more complex than it seems, see Example~\ref{01324856}.
-Even so, that relation behaves like the classical case if we ask for the right hypotheses. \begin{thm} Let $f$ be a Stieltjes-analytic function defined on $\Omega$ that satisfies the hypotheses of Theorem~\ref{1155}.
-For $y\in\Omega$, there exist $0<\delta$, $t\in\mathbb{R}$ and a sequence $\{a_n\}_{n=0}^\infty\subset\mathbb{F}$ such that $y\in(t,t+\delta)$,
+Even so, that relation behaves like in the classical case if we ask for the right hypotheses. \begin{thm} Let $f$ be a Stieltjes-analytic function defined on $\Omega$ {and fix $y\in\Omega$.
+Assume $f$ satisfies $(H)$, that is, there are $\delta>0$, $t\in\mathbb{R}$ and a sequence $\{a_n\}_{n=0}^\infty\subset\mathbb{F}$ such that $y\in(t,t+\delta)$,

-for all $x\in(t,t+\delta)\subset\Omega$ and $g^C(y)<g^C(t+\delta)$ with the series converging absolutely.
+for all $x\in(t,t+\delta)\subset\Omega$ and $g^C(y)<g^C(t+\delta)$ with the series converging absolutely}.
 Suppose that $t\in\Omega$.
 Then

 for $n\geq0$. \end{thm} \begin{proof} From Theorem~\ref{1155}, we have $g$-derivatives of $f$ of all orders at $t\in\Omega$.
 From Proposition~\ref{derseries2}, exists $t'\in(y,t+\delta)$ such that

 for all $x\in(t,t')$ and $k\in\mathbb N$.
 Take $t''\in(t,t')$ to ensure uniform convergence of the series~\eqref{44444444} on $[t,t'']$.
 Then,